Central Institute of Petrochemicals Engineering and Technology, Jaipur

-CIPET: Central Institute of Petrochemical Engineering and Technology, Jaipur is an autonomous higher education and research institute located in Jaipur, India.
+Central Institute of Petrochemical Engineering and Technology, Jaipur (CIPET) is an autonomous higher education and research institute located in Jaipur, India.
 It was established in 2006 under the aegis of the Ministry of Chemical and Fertilizers, Government of India.

 Location

 CIPET Jaipur is located on a 17.29-acre campus at SP - 1298, Sitapura Industrial Area, Near Mahatma Gandhi Hospital, Jaipur.